Improving your budget process for business travel expenses

 - The Rillet + Ramp powerup

-It’s that time of year again, budgeting season (odd how it keeps happening).
-This is often the most stressful time of year for folks in finance and accounting.
 In addition to our regular jobs, we now need to haggle with department heads over their expenses, push growth for more revenue while simultaneously cutting marketing spend, and hope that, at the end of the day, the board actually approves it all.
 We certainly can’t avoid budgeting season, but there are things we can do to make it better.

 Travel expenses often make up a significant portion of corporate card spend each month.
 Using the correct method to budget these expenses will help lead to a smoother process and a more accurate model.
 We discuss three methods below.

-One method, often used at larger companies, is commonly referred to as Bottoms Up.
-Model everything: the average cost of flights, the number of flights expected each month, the cost of hotels and expected nights, and the daily food expense.
-This will obviously take a considerable amount of time, both for the finance team to build the structure and for department heads to make accurate estimates.
+This will obviously take considerable time, both for the finance team to build the structure and for department heads to make accurate estimates.
 Finance teams can reduce turnaround time from other teams by inputting default assumptions based on the prior year’s spend.

-Including all the drivers means you know exactly what leads to the variance relative to your budget.
-If you are over budget, you can see whether that was driven by more flights than expected, more expensive hotels, or something else.
 The method is preferred in corporate settings or for professional service providers who travel extensively.
 The ability to explain the variance in minute detail is valued more highly than the time required to include each driver.
 Startups or smaller companies often don’t have the luxury of time and must turn to other methods.

-Naturally, the alternative to bottoms up is tops down.
+Naturally, the alternative to bottom-up is top-down.
 This tends to be more of a brute-force approach and is much simpler.
 You take the average people expenses per headcount from the last year, adjust up or down depending on the revenue forecast, and you are done.
-In this case, time is considered more valuable than precision.
-Significant variances will be much more difficult to explain, but if the company has fewer than 50 employees or travel expenses are minimal, this method is ideal.

-Scientific estimate budgeting:
+Scientific estimate budgeting

-The final method combines the prior two and blends the best of both.
-You start the same as Tops Down with the average spend per headcount but with some specific adjustments.
 First, every department is different.
 Sales and marketing will likely travel the most, while the finance team may travel only once a year for the annual offsite.
 Having a modern ERP in place, particularly one well integrated with Ramp and your HRIS, can make this a quick calculation.
-Second, adjust for seasonality.
-Since many tech conferences occur during late summer and fall, the sales and marketing budget should be higher in those months.
-Conversely, travel is less likely during December and January due to holidays.

 Third, ensure the travel expenses are in line with the hiring plan.
 This comes naturally in the bottoms-up method but is easier to forget when calculating from the top down.